One of the biggest things that brings the Magic to Walt Disney World is the Disney World Events.

 And a White Christmas you can have in the Magic Kingdom during Mickey’s Very Merry Christmas Party.
 You and 20,000 of your friends can enjoy cocoa and cookies with Mickey and Friends.
 It actually snows (actually it’s soap crystals, but it looks like snow) on Main Street.
 It’s beautiful.

 Holiday Wishes is preformed on party nights and on selected nights throughout December.

-Not to be outdone Disney’s Hollywood Studios hosts the Osborne Family Spectacle of Lights.
-The Osborne Family of Little Rock Arkansas worked with Disney to bring their million light display to the Studios.
+Not to be outdone Disney’s Hollywood Studios hosts a Flurry of Fun!
 It’s truly an impressive site.

 There are sleigh rides, decorations, special parades, special shows, carolers, and Christmas cheer everywhere during the month of December.

-Christmas is the best time to visit Walt Disney World to see all the great Disney World Events.
+Christmas is the best time to visit Walt Disney World.

 How about going and experiencing one of these great events?
-Sign up today at with Dad’s partners at Dreams Come True Vacations.
+Sign up today at with Dad’s partners at Destinations to Travel.
 They’ll help you make all your dreams come true.
 Really.
 Give them a shout today.

 Dad’s Bottom Line

 Disney World Events are what Disney does best.
 It separates them from all of the other theme parks.
 It doesn’t matter when your Disney World vacation is, winter, spring, summer or fall you will probably be there during an event.